Chipdelmal/SoNA3BS/pages/mydoc/docOverview.md

 ### Mosquitoes

+These are the most complicated agents of the simulation.
+Their behaviour can be extended and modified but care must be taken in doing so as slight changes in parameters might have big impacts due to emergent behaviours and sensitivity.

 ### Humans

+Humans have been programmed with basic behaviours of movement and routines for both habitat destruction and intervention releases can be activated.

 ### Houses

+Each person has a designated house to which they go back to every night.
+The "contacts" with these houses can be tracked and stored for further analysis.

 ### Breeding Zones

+These are the reopositories where mosquitoes lay their eggs.
+For now they are containers but their behaviour can be extended to accomodate differential carrying capacity and other heterogeneous scenarios.

 ### Work Zones

+Similar to houses.
+Each work zone attracts persons who work there and they attend their work zone during daytime.

 ### Sugar Sources

+Agents that produce sugar for mosquitoes to feed upon.

 ### Sugar Baits

+Traps that kill mosquitoes who feed on them.

 ### Ovitraps

+Traps that kill females that lay eggs on them along with the eggs they have oviposited there.

 ## Interventions Description
 Some of the main <i>Aedes</i>-control interventions are included in the model.